Viktor Hovland Betting Profile: The Sentry - PGA TOUR

 Hovland's Recent Performances

-- Over his last five tournaments, Hovland has two wins and three top-10 finishes.
+- Hovland has claimed victory twice while also earning three top-10 finishes over his last five events.

-- Over his last five events, Hovland has finished within three shots of the leader twice and five or fewer strokes back of the winner three times.
-He's carded a score that's better than average five times.
+- Hovland has finished within three shots of the leader in two of his last five tournaments.
+Over that span, he's finished within five shots of the winner three times and finished with a better-than-average score five times.

-- He has an average score of -12 across his last five events.
+- He has carded an average score of -12 over his last five appearances.

-- In terms of driving distance, Viktor Hovland has averaged 306.8 yards in his past five starts.
+- Viktor Hovland has averaged 306.8 yards off the tee in his past five tournaments.

 - Hovland has an average of 3.484 Strokes Gained: Putting in his past five tournaments.